AdrianRMIT/A1/README.md

 # A1
-RMIT Intro to IT A1
+An RMIT Intro to IT Project, creating a webpage to introduce myself